Burmese eyed turtle: Population status

 M. ocellata's population is considered to be declining because of its decrease in the food market.
 From 1996 to 1997, the Burmese eyed turtle represented 10 tons per day of food at its peak season, but then vanished from markets in 1998.
+The reduction in population is estimated to be greater than 50%, but are still commonly found in certain areas of Myanmar.
+The Burmese eyed turtle can also be found in Chinese food and medicinal markets.